INDICATION FOR MIRENA

 - Bleeding and spotting may increase in the first 3 to 6 months and remain irregular.
 Periods over time usually become shorter, lighter, or may stop.

-Only you and your healthcare provider can decide if Kyleena is right for you.
-Kyleena is available by prescription only.
+Only you and your HCP can decide if Mirena is right for you.
+Mirena is available by prescription only.